Priyanka-parashar/NewsMagazine/README.md

 # News Magazine Web App

-A modern news magazine web application built with **React, Vite, Bootstrap**, and **i18next** for multilingual support (English & Hindi).
+A modern news magazine web application built with **React, Vite, Bootstrap**, and **i18next** for multilingual support (currently Hindi & English).
 It fetches real-time news data using the **GNews API** and displays categorized headlines with a clean and responsive UI.

 ---

 ## Features
 - **Real-time News:** Fetches top headlines by category (Technology, Sports, Business, etc.).
-- **Multilingual Support:** Switch between English and Hindi using `react-i18next`.
+- **Multilingual Support:** Currently supports Hindi & English using `react-i18next`, with scalability for more languages in the future.
 - **Responsive Design:** Built with Bootstrap for mobile-friendly UI.
 - **Fallback Image Handling:** Displays a default image when no image is available.
 - **Dynamic Categories:** Clickable navbar for different news categories.